RVKIonesi/tour-timisoara/README.md

 During development I made use of google developer tools to ensure everything was working correctly and to assist with troubleshooting when things weren't working as expected.

+## Bugs

+1. Tested video using video element but the player didn't work at this point as it is a different format, u3m8 instead of mp4.
+2. I looked for solutions online, after a few attemps using code from stackoverflow I turned to Youtube.
+3. I found the solution for it, please see links:

+ a. youtube video explaining solution - https://www.youtube.com/watch?v=eVKm12T0BPg

+ b. website link from where the solution came - https://videojs.com/getting-started

 ## The W3C Validator